Service information

 What will happen at my appointment?

-When you arrive for your appointment you will be asked some questions about your general health, your foot concerns and your foot goals.
+When you arrive for your appointment, you will be asked some questions about your general health, your foot concerns.
 The podiatrist will carry out an examination of your feet, discuss your condition and the treatment options open to you.
 It is likely that you will also receive treatment at this appointment.
-The appointment will last for approximately 30 minutes and you are welcome to bring a carer or relative to the appointment with you.
+The appointment will last for approximately 30 minutes, and you are welcome to bring a carer or relative to the appointment with you.

 Podiatry (foot care)